koenderks/aRtsy/README.md

 # aRtsy: Generative Art Using R

 I like pretty pictures and I like `R`.
 In the `aRtsy` package I combine these two things into what people generally call generative art, resulting in some(times) nice looking paintings.
-I am lucky I got `R` because I cannot paint at all.

 You can install and load the package by running the code below.

 ```
-devtools::install.github('koenderks/aRtsy')
+devtools::install_github('koenderks/aRtsy')
 library(aRtsy)
 ```